-The Sun burnt down the trees; the Wind scattered the dust
+The Sun warmed the earth; the Wind scattered his seed

 I recall now the past, of life just begun,